rstacruz/cheatsheets-ng/sheets/rollup.md

   - bundle
   - rollup.config.js
 intro: |
-  [Rollup](https://rollupjs.org/) Rollup is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.
+  [Rollup](https://rollupjs.org/) is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.
 ---

 ### Basic config